-- There is a high degree of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not sufficient to provide an indication that the assets of the Council might be impaired as a result of the need to close facilities and reduce levels of service provision. - The Council is deemed to control the services provided under the agreement for the replacement and upgrade of street lighting and also to control the residual value of the lighting at the end of the agreement.
-The accounting policies for PFI schemes and similar contracts have been applied to the arrangements and the assets are recognised as Property, Plant and Equipment on the Council's Balance Sheet. - The following claims have potentially significant settlement values: - There are 108 open claims for public liability claims relating to highways. - There are 58 open claims for general public liability claims. - There are 247 open claims for social care / education claims. - There are 7 open claims for employer liability claims. - There are 15 open claims for potential data breaches. - Schools which have converted to Academies are not included in the Council's Balance Sheet.
+There is a high degree of uncertainty about future levels of funding for local government.
+However, the Council has determined that this uncertainty is not sufficient to provide an indication that the assets of the Council might be impaired as a result of the need to close facilities and reduce levels of service provision.

+The Council is deemed to control the services provided under the agreement for the replacement and upgrade of street lighting and also to control the residual value of the lighting at the end of the agreement.
+The accounting policies for PFI schemes and similar contracts have been applied to the arrangements and the assets are recognised as Property, Plant and Equipment on the Council's Balance Sheet.

+Schools which have converted to Academies are not included in the Council's Balance Sheet.
 When a school which is held on the Council's Balance Sheet transfers to Academy status the Council accounts for this as a disposal for nil consideration, on the date the school converts to Academy status.
-All other schools except one voluntary aided school are included on the Council's balance sheet in line with accounting standards following an assessment of the ownership of these schools.
+All other schools except the voluntary aided schools are included on the Council's balance sheet in line with accounting standards following an assessment of the ownership of these schools.

+During 2022/23 two primary schools converted to Academy status.
+As the schools are voluntary aided schools and therefore not on the Council's balance sheet this has had no effect on the Council's financial statements.